YoruNoHikage/YoruNoHikage.github.io/pages/articles/2016-08-25-rest-api-made-easy-with-apex-aws-lambda-and-aws-api-gateway/index.md

   - `never`: rejects the method request if the content-type doesn't match anything in mapping template.

   This option made me go crazy during an hour, I had my request mapped only when I was not sending any body (it was set on the `never` option).

+Now that everything is settled, you can deploy using the script:
+`python api-gateway-deployer/src/__init__.py project.json`

 ### Apex API Gateway